SOC 101 INTRODUCTION TO SOCIOLOGY (C)*

 SOC 328 SOCIETIES AND CULTURES OF LATIN AMERICA

-A study of the native and contemporary cultures of Latin American societies from an anthropological perspective.
-Analysis of the processes of socio-cultural change and the external forces affecting Latin American cultures (3 credits).
+This course is a study of the native and contemporary cultures of Latin American societies from an anthropological perspective.
+The course also involves the analysis of the processes of socio-cultural change and the external forces affecting Latin American cultures (3 credits).

 SOC 331 WORK AND ORGANIZATIONS